-Tsushima CAPPA produced the Trunk Museum, which is packed with trash to get children thinking about the problem of ocean garbage.
+Tsushima CAPPA continues to raise awareness among children to encourage them to think about the problem of ocean garbage.

 Tsushima CAPPA is engaged in various activities.
 They include organizing a collection routine by the fishing cooperative and teaching children at elementary and junior high schools on the islands about the current situation.
 According to Tsushima CAPPA, Japanese companies have recently been providing more opportunities for employees to visit the islands and clean up the marine debris as part of their training.
 Suenaga said, “What we really want to do is tell people more about Tsushima’s appeal, but at present, I think it’s important to publicize what’s happening now on the islands and inform people of it.”
 While awareness of the issue grows, the people who love Tsushima carry on their fight as they deal with the frustration that there are no signs that the countries producing the garbage will take action.